 The rigidity across the length of the shoe was good when clambering up rocks, and the midsole supplied adequate cushioning for a comfortable ride.
 The lacing system, which includes extra coverage across the top of the toes and features a higher lace hole at the top so you don’t risk losing a shoe in deep claggy mud, was also very good.
 Between this, the heel cap and the sockliner, the fit is really secure and your feet do not move a millimeter once you’re laced in.

 I found the fit a little tight across the balls of my feet, but I have horribly wide hobbit feet – other users have said there is too much wriggle room in the toebox, but I definitely didn’t find this.
-On balance, I would advise people to order the size they take in trail-running shoes, rather than going up half a size as is often recommended for hiking boots.
+On balance, I would advise people to order the size they take in their best trail running shoes, rather than going up half a size as is often recommended for hiking boots.

 The appearance is a little plasticy, and the pair I have been trail testing are the most lairy of all the colorways available and wouldn’t be my choice of look for a hiking shoe, but there are far more outdoor-sympathetic and cooler colors available.